dbryce712/Resume/README.md

 - Attained strong proficiency in writing detailed progress reports using Excel that provided a clear understanding of test execution status to managers
 - Utilized ability to learn quickly to become competent in using technologies such as Selenium Framework, HP ALM, PL/SQL Developer, and more to fulfill responsibilities
 - Acted as a mentor in new employee onboarding processes to successfully train recruits in IT QA technologies and workflows
-- Electronically ecorded and maintained up-to-date timelines and agendas to facilitate workplace efficiency
+- Electronically recorded and maintained up-to-date timelines and agendas to facilitate workplace efficiency

 # Projects